VanOvermeire/rusty-cdk/README.md

     - Prefer the user policy id, not our generated one
   - Another option is to pass on a ref (but not sure how to implement yet + forgetting to do that would case issues)
   - Remove docs pointing out current limitation
+- UpdateReplacePolicy/DeletionPolicy for
+  - DynamoDB
+  - S3
-- UpdateReplacePolicy/DeletionPolicy for storage structs (will slow down testing, so not yet)
+  - Other storage structs
 - More help with IAM permissions
   - Additional checks for structure of iam policies
     - For example `resources` is not required in all cases, but in most contexts it is